Visualize your Azure resources

-The Policies feature is used to automatically analyze resources to find which configuration changes could improve security or governance.
+The Audit report feature is used to identify resources where configuration changes could improve security or governance.
 The feature is based around numerous policies where each policy has been developed to find specific information about how resources have been configured.
-The purpose of this is to see if there is an indicatation that there could be an issue with a resource which needs to be addressed.
+The purpose of this is to see if there is an indication that there could be an issue with a resource which needs to be addressed.

 This automated analysis is based on Microsoft's recommendations, Best Current Practices and aligned with IT security frameworks.
 All with the intent to provide you with insights on why each suggested change could improve governance, reduce risk or mitigate threats that target your environment.

 Identify high risk user accounts and service principals